CM-lifts for Isogeny Classes of Shimura F-crystals over Finite Fields

-{\bf T2.} Approximations of tori of reductive groups over $\dbQ$ (see [Ha, Lem.
-5.5.3]).
+{\bf T2.} Approximations of tori of reductive groups over $\dbQ$, cf. [Ha, Lem.
+5.5.3].

-{\bf T3.} A new theory of {\it admissible cocharacters} of extensions of maximal tori of $\scrG_{B(k)}$ contained in tori of $\pmb{\text{GL}}_{M[{1\over p}]}$ whose Lie algebras are $B(k)$-generated by crystalline realizations of $\dbQ_p$--endomorphisms of $A$.
-In its abstract form, the theory refines [RaZ, Subsections 1.21 to 1.25] for Shimura $F$-crystals in two ways.
+{\bf T3.} A new theory of {\it admissible cocharacters} of extensions of maximal tori of $\scrG_{B(k)}$ contained in tori of $\pmb{\GL}_{M[{1\over p}]}$ whose Lie algebras are $B(k)$-generated by crystalline realizations of $\dbQ_p$--endomorphisms of $A$.
+In its abstract form, the theory refines [RaZ, Subsects.
+1.21 to 1.25] for Shimura $F$-crystals in two ways.
 First, it is over $k$ and not only over $\bar k$.
-Second, in many cases it works without assuming that all Newton polygon slopes of $(\Lie(\scrG_{B(k)}),\phi)$ are $0$ and moreover it applies to all such maximal tori of $\scrG_{B(k)}$.
-We emphasize that in connection to either this theory or loc. cit., [FR] does not bring anything new.
+Second, in many cases it works without assuming that all Newton polygon slopes of $(\Lie(\scrG_{B(k)}),\phi)$ are $0$ and moreover it applies to {\it all} such maximal tori of $\scrG_{B(k)}$.
+We mention that in connection to either this theory or loc. cit., [FR] does not provide new tools.

 {\bf T4.} In some cases we rely on [Zi1, Thm.
-4.4] (see Theorem 9.6 and Remark 9.8 (b)).
+4.4] (see proof of Theorem 8.4, etc.).

-{\bf T5.} The classification for $p\Ge 3$ of isogeny classes of $p$-divisible groups over $p$-adic fields (see [Br, Subsection 5.3]).
+{\bf T5.} The classification of isogeny classes of $p$-divisible groups over $p$-adic fields obtained in [Br, Subsect.
+5.3] for $p\Ge 3$ and in [Ki1] for $p=2$.